electrotiti/tlassets-bundle/README.md

 Dump assets using Node JS and Gulp on Symfony2 project

+__WARNING: This bundle is on development, do not use on production.__

 ## Intro
 This bundle is developed to manage your assets (JS and CSS for the moment), using Gulp on a Symfony project.